wndtnl/windtunnel.github.io/products/ksb/administration/images/images.md

 <kbd>![image-type-standalone](../../_media/images/image_type_standalone.png "Image Type Standalone")</kbd>

 ### Docker-in-Docker

+> This configuration is only available to Linux based agent images.

 The *Docker-in-Docker* (DinD) configuration extends the *Standalone* configuration with a second container, responsible for providing the Docker daemon.
 The daemon is securely exposed to the primary (build) container over the local network.